CHN-beta/ovito/doc/manual/reference/app_settings/index.rst

   modifier_templates
   particle_settings

-Where OVITO stores its settings
+Where settings are stored
-"""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""

-The program stores all user settings in a platform-dependent location to preserve them across sessions.
+OVITO stores all user settings in a platform-dependent location to preserve them across program sessions.
 On Windows, the information is saved in the user section of the system registry.
 On Linux, it is stored in an INI configuration file in the user's home directory, and on macOS, it is stored in a property list file.
 The precise storage location on your local computer is displayed by the application settings dialog at the bottom.